manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_space_info.rst

 Cluster space information
 =========================

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`iceT`, to obtain basic information about a cluster space.
+The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to obtain basic information about a cluster space.

 Import modules